-Purifying water is the most critical piece of knowledge for self sufficient living after a major disaster.
-It is vitally important that you have a solid understanding about how this is accomplished.
-Water is needed for just about everything, and if you know the basics of purifying water you’ll be miles ahead of the average person.
+Purifying drinking water is probably the most critical piece of knowledge for backpackers, hunters, or anyone in even the most basic survival situation.
+It is vitally important that you have a solid understanding about the different methods for purifying water.
+Water is needed for just about everything, and if you know the basics of purifying the water you find, you’ll be miles ahead of the average person.
 Any local stream, water reservoir, or lake will become a critical resource that you can use to ensure your survival.

 Importance of Knowing How to Purify Water

 In a major disaster where the basic utilities that you rely upon in your daily life are not available to you, knowledge of self sufficiency will be critical.
 Food and water are most critical to your survival.
 Humans can last a few weeks without food but only a few days without water.
 If you can secure a means of acquiring fresh water, then you just bought you and your family a whole lot of time figure the rest out.

 So why can’t you just drink out of a stream if you needed water?
 Well that’s because of bacteria, viruses, and chemical pollutants.
 Something as simple as deer droppings up stream from where you get your drinking water could get you seriously ill or even kill you.

 Diseases that can result from drinking unpurified water include Giardia, Cholera, Typhoid Fever, E-Coli, and Dysentery.
 These are all very serious diseases so always ensure that you are drinking water that is safe.

 Where to Find Sources of Water